 Unless it’s someone you know, they are trying to sell you something or scam you somehow.
 It’s best to just say no and ignore them.
 They’ll leave.

-The King of Thailand is idolised and revered by everyone in Thailand, almost as a god-like symbol.
+The King of Thailand is idolized and revered by everyone in Thailand, almost as a god-like symbol.

-Thailand has some of the strictest lese majeste (injured majesty) laws in the world.
-Defaming or insulting The King is a criminal offence and you risk several years imprisonment under Thai law.
+Thailand has some of the strictest lese majeste laws in the world.
+Defaming or insulting the king is a criminal offense and you risk several years of imprisonment under Thai law.
 This applies to foreigners as well.

-You risk being arrested if you deface or even step on the currency (which has The King’s image on it).
+You risk being arrested and up to 15 years in prison if you deface or even step on the currency, which has The King’s image on it.

 In Thailand, you cannot touch a person’s head.
 Thais consider the head as a very sacred part of the body.
 You can only touch the head of a person who is within your immediate and extended family.

 Otherwise, touching the head of others would only bring you trouble.